Skip to Content

 • Unmarried children under the age of 21

 Many types of more distant relatives, including grandparents, grandchildren, cousins, aunts, and uncles, are not eligible for green cards.
-Our Chicago family-based immigration attorney can help you understand who you can sponsor.
+Our Chicago family visa lawyer can help you understand who you can sponsor.

 All other eligible relatives must apply under the “family preference” categories.
 Only a limited number of family preference green cards are distributed each year.
 This means that family preference relatives will likely need to wait for a visa to become available after their petition has been approved.
 The extent of the wait can vary but depends on the case backlog, the relative’s relation to the sponsor, and the relative’s country of origin.